Robert Fico's Smer wins Slovak general election

 Whether Fico succeeds will depend on the stance of Robert Pellegrini, his former lieutenant, who has formed his own centre-left Hlas party and now sits in third place at 14.7% after being squeezed by the two leading parties.

+Former media advisor to ex-Prime Minister Eduard Heger and liberal daily DeinnkN columnist Ivan Stulajter told bne Intellinews that Fico and Pellegrini are now "key people" for the formation of the future cabinet and that it is "highly probable" that the two will cooperate.

-Pellegrini had indicated he preferred not to co-operate with Fico, but appears to have veered back to him in recent weeks and has been criticising the Progressives.
+Earlier, Pellegrini had indicated he preferred not to co-operate with Fico, but appears to have veered back to him in recent weeks and has been criticising the Progressives.
 There has been speculation that he personally will not take part in the government but will agree with Smer to form a government together and be their joint candidate to succeed Caputova as president next year.

 Fico has not yet commented on the results, leaving the party headquarters shortly after 5 a.m. when it was clear Smer was winning.

-Leader of Progressive Slovakia (PS) Simecka thanked everyone who came to the elections and highlighted that PS registered the "historically best result of any liberal party in Slovakia."
+Leader of Progressive Slovakia (PS) Michal Simecka thanked everyone who came to the elections and highlighted that PS registered the "historically best result of any liberal party in Slovakia."

 In her editorial commentary, editor-in-chief of liberal daily SME, Beata Balogova, wrote that "the spread of fear secured a victory for Fico," in reference to Smer's aggressive campaign on social media.
+"Enough people came to trust Fico in that liberalism and human rights can be a greater threat to a citizen than blossoming corruption and sympathy to Putin's regime," Balogova continued.

+Her colleague, investigative journalist Eva Mihockova, told bne Intellinews, "we've witnessed a victory of an anti-democratic campaign based on igniting hatred and fear of everyone - from bears to migrants and liberals."

-Fico's left-leaning Smer party will also aim to partner with the ultraright Slovak Nationalist Party, which won 5.6%.
-Together the three parties would have a narrow majority of 79 seats in the 150--member parliament.
+Fico's left-leaning Smer party will also aim to partner with the ultranationalist Slovak Nationalist Party (SNS), which won 5.6%.
+Together with Hlas, the three parties would have a narrow majority of 79 seats in the 150-member parliament.

+When asked whether a more moderate Pellegrini might object to being in coalition with SNS, which includes ex-members of openly neofascist L'SNS, Stulajter said that Pellegrini has already been in the government with SNS as a member of the Smer party.

+Stulajter also did not rule out an attempt to bring Christian Democratic KDH on board post-election cooperation if Fico and Pellegrini "would want to disperse foreign policy concerns," which coalition with SNS would raise.

+Conservative KDH will return to the parliament after obtaining 6.8% of the vote.
+Its leader, Milan Majersky, previously ruled out cooperation with Smer, but Stulajter pointed out that the party will hold a summit in mid-October.
+KDH's participation in the coalition talks "would depend if and what offer" would be made to the party.

+Neoliberal SaS of Richard Sulik re-entered the parliament with 6.3%, but it is unlikely Sulik would be in the mix in talks which would involve Smer.

 One big surprise in the election was the failure of the neo-fascist Republika party to pass the 5% threshold to enter parliament.

-If Fico were to be able to form a government, he could ally with Viktor Orban’s Hungary to try to obstruct the work of the Commission, including aid for Ukraine and further sanctions on Russia.
+Another surprise is the result of populist OLaNO-led coalition, which is returning to the parliament with 8.9%.

+Critics point to OLaNO's leader, Igor Matovic, and his confrontational politics, which played a major role in the collapse of Heger's cabinet, as paving the way for Fico's return.

+The results confirm a disappointing trend for liberal right-wing parties - Democrats of Eduard Heger won't be in the parliament after they failed to unite fragmented center-right parties.

 The Slovak election comes just two weeks before the Polish general election, in which there is a tight race between Jaroslaw Kaczynski’s ruling Law and Justice Party (PiS) and Donald Tusk’s Civic Platform.
-If Kaczynski were also to be-re-elected, they could partner with Orban to make it much more much difficult for the European Union to move towards majority voting and to reach deals by the end of the year on an increase to the bloc’s budget, a new agreement on rules governing member-state budgets, a decision on beginning accession negotiations with Ukraine and Moldova and the formal implementation of a new system for handling asylum seekers and migrants
+If Kaczynski were also to be-re-elected, they could partner with Orban to make it much more much difficult for the European Union to move towards majority voting and to reach deals by the end of the year on an increase to the bloc’s budget, a new agreement on rules governing member-state budgets, a decision on beginning accession negotiations with Ukraine and Moldova and the formal implementation of a new system for handling asylum seekers and migrants.

 Opponents also claim Fico could follow Orban’s playbook by trying to hollow out Slovak democracy, If Fico manages to return to power, there are fears he could undermine the country’s judiciary and police in an effort to safeguard Smer politicians and Smer-linked officials from ongoing criminal investigations.